campudus/tableaux/GETTING_STARTED.md

 #### `concat` and `group`

-This column kinds combines multiple columns into one column.
-Setting multiple `identifier` columns in a table will create a `concat` column.
-A `concat` column combines the values from the `identifier` columns into one column and is used to reference a row in a link.
+This column kinds combine multiple columns into one column.
+Setting multiple `identifier` columns in a table will automatically add a `concat` column at the beginning of the columns array.
+A `concat` column combines the values of the `identifier` columns into one column and is used to reference a foreign row in a link.
 The `group` column lets you combine multiple columns into one, for example grouping three columns `height`, `length`, and `depth` together into a single field for the UI as `<height> x <length> x <depth>`.

 Here is an example of a `concat` cell which combines three columns (`link`, `shorttext`, and `numeric`):